 If I have a visitor visa in Canada, can I leave and come back?

-There are two basic types of Visitor Visas in Canada: the single or multiple entry visa.
-A single entry Temporary Resident Visa is for those who only wish to enter Canada once and then exit.
-In multiple entry visitor visa it allows you to enter and exit Canada for the validity of the Temporary Resident Visa or visitor visa.
-If you have a single entry visa you'll generally need a new visa to come back to Canada should you exit.
+There are two basic types of Visitor Visas in Canada: single or multiple entry visas.
+A single-entry Temporary Resident Visa is for those who only wish to enter Canada once and then exit.
+In multiple-entry visitor visa, it allows you to enter and exit Canada for the validity of the Temporary Resident Visa or visitor visa.
+If you have a single entry visa, you’ll generally need a new visa to come back to Canada should you exit.

-In some cases you may be allowed to exit and re-enter Canada on a single entry temporary resident visa.
-For example, travelling to the United States from Canada and only if you intend on returning to Canada before the expiring of your visa is authorized on a single entry visa.
+In some cases, you may be allowed to exit and re-enter Canada on a single-entry temporary resident visa.
+For example, travelling to the United States from Canada only if you intend on returning to Canada before the expiration of your visa is authorized on a single entry visa.

 Do I need a Temporary Resident Visa to study in Canada?

-In order study in Canada you will first and foremost require a study permit.
-If you come from a country which is visa exempt you will not require a Temporary Resident Visa or visitor visa in order to study in Canada assuming that you have already obtained your study permit.
-If you have obtained a Study Permit and come from a country which is not visa exempt, like India for example, you'll need both a Study Permit and Temporary Resident Visa in order to achieve your goals in Canada.
-In many instances the TRV is processed simultaneously along with your Study Permit to avoid unnecessary delays in processing times.
+In order to study in Canada, you will first and foremost require a study permit.
+If you come from a country which is visa exempt, you will not require a Temporary Resident Visa or visitor visa in order to study in Canada, assuming that you have already obtained your study permit.
+If you have obtained a Study Permit and come from a country which is not visa exempt, like India, for example, you’ll need both a Study Permit and Temporary Resident Visa in order to achieve your goals in Canada.
+In many instances, the TRV is processed simultaneously with your Study Permit to avoid unnecessary delays in processing times.